Welcome to our class page. Please check regularly to find out all about our exciting learning journey.

 Roald Dahl Day

 The children had great fun celebrating Roald Dahl Day!
 Our day started with a very exciting assembly, where we learned all about the different books that Roald Dahl has written.
 In class, the book that we decided to focus on was ‘The Enormous Crocodile,’ and we enjoyed acting out the different parts of the story.
 He really is a very mean and greedy crocodile!
 We finished our day by becoming illustrators, creating our own art work to go along with the story.
-A special mention to all the fantastic costumes – the children all looked super!
+A special mention goes to all the fantastic costumes – the children all looked super!
 What an exciting day we had!

 Our Learning in Year 1